 My research interests include galaxy formation and evolution in the early Universe: how the first stars and galaxies were formed, and how they subsequently brought about the Reionization of the Universe, a major phase transition that turned the neutral Universe back to a (mostly) ionised state.
 To read more, see the science section.

-In my free time, I enjoy sports and being outdoors.
+Outside of astronomy, I enjoy sports and being outdoors.
 I’ve played baseball since I was 5, started rowing at university and have since picked up cycling as well.
 More leisurely, I could often be found cycling through the flat polders of the Netherlands.
-Now having joined Cambridge University’s cycling club (whose website I help maintain), I’ve adapted to the slightly less flat fens around Cambridgeshire.
+Having joined Cambridge University’s cycling club, I’ve adapted to the slightly less flat fens around Cambridgeshire.
 And as for hillier landscapes, I’ve found the UK is also great for hiking!

 Outside of my studies to become a professional astronomer, I also enjoy stargazing as an amateur astronomer.
-At the Old Observatory in Leiden, I learnt to operate the historical six-inch, ten-inch, and photographic double refractor telescopes (dating back to 1838!), as well as being involved in outreach as tour guide and museum custodian.
-Read more and watch my talk at the Institute of Astronomy’s public open evening if you would like to learn more about (extragalactic) astronomy!
+At the Old Observatory in Leiden, I learnt to operate the historical six-inch, ten-inch, and photographic double refractor telescopes (dating back to 1838), as well as being involved in outreach as tour guide and museum custodian.
+Read more if you would like to learn more about (extragalactic) astronomy!